TylerOlson/import-by-date/README.md

 PAIN IN THE ASS

-Just kidding apparently there is ADB transfer...
+Just kidding apparently there is ADB transfer...how did I not know this before.